lareza-farhan-wanaghi/gophercises/readme.md

 ## Description

 This repository contains my solutions for the [gophercises](https://gophercises.com/) exercises.
-All code is written with my ideas without viewing the tutorial videos provided, as a challenge
+Note: All code is written with my own ideas without viewing the tutorial videos.

 ### Folder details